NCEAS/2016-postdoc-training/11-advanced-R/1-data-wrangling.md

 # Data wrangling

-Data wrangling is the process of converting or mapping data from one "raw" form into another format that allows for more convenient analysis of the data with the help of semi-automated tools.
-In fact in our data era, a very large amount of time (80-90%) of the scientific worklow is dedicated to extract, clean, transform the raw data to allow the scientist to conduct its analaysis.
+Data wrangling is the process of converting or mapping data from one "raw" form into another format that allows for more convenient analysis with the help of semi-automated tools.
+In fact in our data era, a very large amount of time (80-90%) of the scientific worklow is dedicated to extracting, cleaning or transforming raw data to allow scientists to conduct analyses.

-Data wrangling helps you to implement the data model you have conceptualize to empower you to do your analaysis.
+Data wrangling helps you to implement the data model you have conceptualized to empower you to do your analaysis.

 ## Data wrangling in R

-We are going to look into two R packages `tidyr` and `dplyr` that are meant to work together to help you to do data wrangling in R. But before we go intp greater details, it is woth mentioning these packages are meant to leverage the `magrittr` operators that aims to make your code more humans readable.
+We are going to look into two R packages `tidyr` and `dplyr` that are meant to work together to help you to do data wrangling in R. But before we go into greater details, it is worth mentioning these packages are meant to leverage the `magrittr` operators that aim to make your code more human-readable.

 ![Hadley data science workflow](images/data_science_worflow.png)

 ### magrittr

-**magrittr pipe operator `%>%` helps you to pipes the output of a previous operation as input to the following one**.
+**magrittr pipe operator `%>%` helps you to pipe the output of a previous operation as input to the following one**.

 ![magrittr](images/magrittr.png)